exercism/clojure/concepts/atoms/introduction.md

 Since all of Clojure's standard data types are immutable, it offers *reference types* which offer controlled mutation.
 The simplest and most commonly used of these are called Atoms.

-Atoms are created with the `atom` function, which take an initial value:
+Atoms are created with the `atom` function, which takes an initial value:

 ```clojure
 (def players (atom ()))